 Environmental groups (including AWA) launch “The Rescue Mission” campaign.
 It is a campaign to protect a total of 23,277 km2 extending from the far north to south of Alberta’s foothills.

-Meetings held between AWA, Black Cat Ranch, and concerned citizens with Weldwood Canada Ltd. to discuss logging plans within the Solomon Creek Valley in the Foothills.
+On January 12, meetings held between AWA, Black Cat Ranch, and concerned citizens with Weldwood Canada Ltd. to discuss logging plans within the Solomon Creek Valley in the Foothills.

-Valleyview District Fish and Game Association (VDFGA) formalize a proposal for the creation of the Little Smoky Boreal Forest Primitive Area (500 km).
+In March, Valleyview District Fish and Game Association (VDFGA) formalize a proposal for the creation of the Little Smoky Boreal Forest Primitive Area (500 km).
 This area would support sustainable industry practices, develop restrictions for corridor use along the Little Smoky River.
 The Little Smoky Boreal Forest Primitive Area would encompass areas within and outside boundaries of the Little Smoky caribou herd range.

 Berland Subregional Integrated Resource Draft Plan is released for review.